descope/node-sdk/README.md

 // Now test user got created, and this user will be available until you delete it,
 // you can use any management operation for test user CRUD.
-// You can also delete all test users. await descopeClient.management.user.deleteAllTestUsers();
+// You can also delete all test users. await descopeSdk.management.user.deleteAllTestUsers();

-// OTP code can be generated for test user, for example: const { code } = await descopeClient.management.user.generateOTPForTestUser( 'sms',
+// OTP code can be generated for test user, for example: const { code } = await descopeSdk.management.user.generateOTPForTestUser( 'sms',
   'desmond@descope.com',
 );
-// Now you can verify the code is valid (using descopeClient.auth.*.verify for example)
+// Now you can verify the code is valid (using descopeSdk.auth.*.verify for example)

-// Same as OTP, magic link can be generated for test user, for example: const { link } = await descopeClient.management.user.generateMagicLinkForTestUser( 'email',
+// Same as OTP, magic link can be generated for test user, for example: const { link } = await descopeSdk.management.user.generateMagicLinkForTestUser( 'email',
   'desmond@descope.com',
   '',
 );

-// Enchanted link can be generated for test user, for example: const { link, pendingRef } = await descopeClient.management.user.generateEnchantedLinkForTestUser( 'desmond@descope.com',
+// Enchanted link can be generated for test user, for example: const { link, pendingRef } = await descopeSdk.management.user.generateEnchantedLinkForTestUser( 'desmond@descope.com',
   '',
 );